 You don’t *need* to seal your rustic sign, however if you live in a dry environment, it’s a great way to keep your board from drying out too quickly.
 You might also want a glossy or satin-y finish that your paint/stain doesn’t give you, in which case a sealant is perfect.

-Once you seal your DIY wooden sign, let it dry for 24 hours before hanging or displaying.
+Once you seal your DIY wood sign, let it dry for 24 hours before hanging or displaying.

-For another DIY wooden sign idea, check out this post!
+For another DIY wooden sign idea, check out the following posts:

 Which is your favorite?
 Let me know in the comments.
 Be sure to visit us as we blog about style, food, and the things we love over at the Pretty Life Girls.